 Is Hyaluronidase safe?

-Unlike procedures that use fat such as Radiesse, Sculptra or silicone oil fillers, hyaluronic acid fillers can be re-shaped immediately after the procedure is done, or months later.
+Unlike procedures that use alternative substances such as Radiesse, Sculptra or silicone oil fillers, hyaluronic acid fillers can be re-shaped immediately after the procedure is done, or months later.

 What does Hyaluronidase cost?

-Two treatments of Hyaluronidase under the eyes to dissolve bad juvederm injected under her eyes (tear troughs)
+Two treatments of Hyaluronidase under the eyes to dissolve improper juvederm injections under her eyes (tear troughs)

-Find out more about Hyaluronidase treatments and reverse past dermal filler treatments by contacting Dr. Green online today or by calling 212 535 3088.
-Our offices are based in NYC but we have patients from all over the world.
+Find out more about hyaluronidase treatments to reverse unwanted dermal filler treatments by contacting Dr. Green online today or by calling 212 535 3088.
+Our offices are based in NYC, and we have patients from all over the world.